-Dysautonomia translates to poor function or the autonomic nervous system, therefore, it’s a very broad term that refers to many different presentations.
+Dysautonomia translates to poor function of the autonomic nervous system, therefore, it’s a very broad term referring to many different presentations.
 Symptoms and severity varies widely.
 We will discuss a few of the more common presentations here.
-Call our office at 770-485-6554 if you would like information about your type of dysautonomia.
+Call our office at 770-485-6554 if you would like information about your specific type of dysautonomia.

 Neurocardiogenic syncope (NCS) is the most common form of dysautonomia.
 It is a failure of the nervous system to maintain a steady and appropriate heart rate and rhythm.
 It results in fainting sometimes multiple times a day.

-Another common and very debilitating type of dysautonomia that is a type of orthostatic hypotension known as POTS (postural orthostatic tachycardia syndrome).
-People living with POTS have a brain that has lost its ability to regular the blood flow in their bodies.
-They may experience blood pooling in their limbs and therefore have trouble with positional changes (such as going from sitting to standing, or lying down to sitting).
-Click here (LINK) to learn more about POTS.
+Another common and very debilitating type of dysautonomia is known as POTS (postural orthostatic tachycardia syndrome).
+People living with POTS have a brain that has lost its ability to regulate the blood flow in their bodies.
+They may experience blood pooling in their limbs and dizziness when they change from sitting or lying down.
+People suffering from POTS are often lightheaded and experience a rapid heart rate (tachycardia), especially during positional changes.
+Click here to learn more about POTS.

 There are several other types of dysautonomia; two of which are complex regional pain syndrome type I (previously known as reflex sympathetic dystrophy (RSD)), and type II which occurs secondary to a direct injury to a nerve (previously known as causalgia).
 Some additional forms of dysautonomia are secondary to other conditions, such as the rare and debilitating Multiple Systems Atrophy (MSA) (1).